bdemir97/bugi_binance_bot/README.md

-Created By Bugra Demir
+# Crypto Trading Bot

+**Created By: Bugra Demir**

-## Config
+## Configuration

-There are parameters defined in config table in DB to determine the algorithm.
-Some of these parameters are:
+The algorithm's behavior is determined by parameters defined in the config table within the database.
+Key parameters include:

-    - CURRENT_VERSION: A number for bot to check if there any changes in config.
-If you want to do a change in configurations, you have to change this number too.
+- **CURRENT_VERSION:** A number used for the bot to check for changes in the configuration.
+When making adjustments to configurations, update this number.

-    - DECISION_ALGORITHM:
+- **DECISION_ALGORITHM:**
-        1. RSI & Heikin Ashi,
+    1. RSI & Heikin Ashi
-        2. RSI & Hekini Ashi & MA Crossover
+    2. RSI & Heikin Ashi & MA Crossover
-        3. DEMA Crossover (w/ commission rate & volatility check) Else.
-MA Crossover (w/ commission rate & volatility check)
+    3. DEMA Crossover (with commission rate & volatility check) Else.
+MA Crossover (with commission rate & volatility check)

-    - SYMBOL1 & SYMBOL2: The parity to trade(for example MINAUSDT is MINA and USDT)
+- **SYMBOL1 & SYMBOL2:** The trading pair (e.g., MINA/USDT).

-    - CANDLE_LENGTH: A interval of the candle sticks you want to do the trade (1m / 3m / 5m / 15m / 30m / 1H / 4H / 1D)
+- **CANDLE_LENGTH:** The interval of the candlesticks for trading (1m / 3m / 5m / 15m / 30m / 1H / 4H / 1D).

-    - Thresholds such as: Volatility, RSI Buy and Sell, MA Crossovers, DEMA Crossovers, Commission Rate, Price Change % etc...
+- **Thresholds:** Including Volatility, RSI Buy and Sell, MA Crossovers, DEMA Crossovers, Commission Rate, Price Change %, etc.

-    - If you want to re-start the bot, you need to enter:
+- **Restarting the Bot:**
-        1. INITIAL_CAPITAL1 & 2:The amounts of Symbol1 & Symbol2 you want to trade with
+    1. **INITIAL_CAPITAL1 & 2:** Amounts of Symbol1 & Symbol2 for trading.
-        2. INITIAL_SPOT1 & 2:The amounts of Symbol1 & Symbol2 you have in your spot wallet
+    2. **INITIAL_SPOT1 & 2:** Amounts of Symbol1 & Symbol2 in your spot wallet.
-        3. INITIAL_PRICE: The value of parity at the time you start the bot
+    3. **INITIAL_PRICE:** The value of the trading pair at the time you start the bot.
-        4. You need to clear the last_transaction table
+    4. Clear the last_transaction table.

+- **API Keys:**
-    - BINANCE_API_KEY and BINANCE_SECRET_KEY to access your wallet through API
+    - **BINANCE_API_KEY and BINANCE_SECRET_KEY:** Credentials to access your Binance wallet through the API.
-    - MONGODB_URI to access mongodb tables
+    - **MONGODB_URI:** URI to access MongoDB tables.

-Last Transaction is written into file last_transaction table in db, to keep track of the trade order.
+**Last Transaction:** Recorded in the last_transaction table in the database to track trade orders.

-DECIMAL1 & 2: Check the minimum required amount to trade for each parity, otherwise you will get NOTIONAL Error from API.
+**DECIMAL1 & 2:** Check the minimum required amount to trade for each pair to avoid NOTIONAL errors from the API.

-## Telegram Config
+## Telegram Configuration

 1. Create a Telegram bot using [@botfather](https://t.me/botfather).
-2. Get your Telegram user ID, using [@userinfobot](https://t.me/userinfobot).
+2. Obtain your Telegram user ID using [@userinfobot](https://t.me/userinfobot).
-3. Send a message to bot on your phone first.
+3. Send a message to the bot on your phone first.
-4. Set `TELEGRAM_API_KEY`, `SEND_TELEGRAM_MESSAGE` and `TELEGRAM_USER_ID_LIST` in config DB table.
+4. Set `TELEGRAM_API_KEY`, `SEND_TELEGRAM_MESSAGE`, and `TELEGRAM_USER_ID_LIST` in the config database table.

-## To-do
+## To-Do

 - Add more indicators to `indicators.py`.
-- Fine tune buying and selling strategies.
+- Fine-tune parameters and buying/selling strategies.